frinyvonnick/node-html-to-image-cli/README.md

 ## Description

 This is cli is based on [node-html-to-image](https://github.com/frinyvonnick/node-html-to-image).
-It generates an image from an HTML file. `node-html-to-image` provides more options like templating using [Handlebars](https://handlebarsjs.com/).
-It also let you pass down custom configuration to puppeteer which is used under the hood.
+It generates an image from an HTML file. `node-html-to-image` provides more options and lets you pass down custom configuration to puppeteer which is used under the hood.

 ![node-html-to-image-cli's demo](https://raw.githubusercontent.com/frinyvonnick/node-html-to-image-cli/master/misc/demo.gif)